ClashLuke/iDAF/README.md

 | output_activation    | Activation function applied to the output.
 None (without quotes) means no activation, allowing linear regression.     | Str      | "softmax"                         |
 | loss                 | Error function the model tries to optimize.                                                                           | Str      | "sparse_categorical_crossentropy" |
 | model_folder         | Folder trained model snapshots get saved to.                                                                          | Str      | "mlp_weights"                     |

+## 1.6.
+Technical

+### 1.6.1.
+Structure

+The insanely deep attention fabric is model-space building on top of the [insanely deep dense network](https://github.com/ClashLuke/InDeDeNet) architecture, while adding key features from the gateless variant of the [gated attention unit](https://github.com/ClashLuke/GAU).\
+It consists of attention-blocks, shaped similarly to those of a transformer.
+However, the value-layer takes the output of the key-layer as an input, allowing for more transformations with a lower number of blocks.\
+Additionally, the number of dropout layers, normalization and activation layes is reduced to the bare minimum.
+This improves both the execution time and overall model performance.\
+Other than that, the model itself is not optimized for speed.
+For a potentially faster PyTorch implementation, visit the [GAU](https://github.com/ClashLuke/GAU).
+Do note however that both tensorflows static graph execution and XLA do a lot of optimization, rendering the improvements of a much more pipelined modul useless.

+### 1.6.2.
+RNN

+As the RNN is a building block, but the iDAF is a complete architecture, we will instead compare the iDAF to a sequence-to-sequence model using nothing but RNNs.\
+Compared to those, the iDAF has similar advantages as a transformer.
+The iDAF relies on parallelizable and pipelinable attention blocks, which themselves contain nothing but highly optimized, cheap matrix multiplications.\
+When comparing RNNs with transformers however, one immediately notices the extreme difference in depth.
+Each cell of an RNN is its own (recurrent) layer, meaning that an RNN usually has a hundred times more layers than a transformer.\
+The iDAF attempts to bridge this difference, by creating insanely deep attention fabrics.

+### 1.6.3.
+Transformer

+As mentioned above, the iDAF is significantly deeper than a transformer could be.
+Additionally, the iDAF uses a DenseNet architecture for its blocks. where each blocks outputs are connected to all previous outputs.
+This allows the iDAF to save on resources while reducing its abilities to overfit, as it doesn't require huge numbers of features, but instead relies mostly on depth.\
+[Google](https://ai.googleblog.com/2019/10/exploring-massively-multilingual.html) recently discovered that increasing the depth of a model reduces generally improves performance much more than increasing the width of the model would.
+They found that using wider models leads to a higher chance of memorization and therefore overfitting, which isn't ideal for language modeling.\
+The iDAF leverages those findings, to further improve upon the existing transformer model.